 Downtown development.
 The city has purchased several downtown properties in the last few months, some of which will be razed next year, awaiting development opportunities.

 Redeveloping the Chrysler site.
-This 107-acre site in the middle of the city required $20-25 million dollars to clean up, most of which has already been raised.
+This 107-acre site in the middle of the city required $20-25 million dollars to clean up, most of which has already been secured.
 The vast majority of the site will be cleaned up by the end of next year.
-The remaining 13 acres will be cleaned up by ejecting enzymes into the soil that will eat the oil that is twenty feet underground.
-The enzymes digest it, biodegrade it, and then die off.
+The remaining 13 acres will be cleaned up by ejecting enzymes into the soil that will consume the oil that is twenty feet underground.
+These enzymes digest it, biodegrade it, and then die off.
 The future of the site will be determined through interaction with the residents of the city, but could include small businesses, a business incubator, parks, or a fitness center.

 Two of his top priorities are to improve the aging infrastructure of the city, including its streets, buildings, and lakefront retention walls.
 However, the first thing he said when asked about priorities for this term was the need to invest in the neighborhoods.
 He is bringing back the beat cops and is expanding the outpost program that will have adults in place at some of the city’s parks to teach various skills and be positive roll models for kids.